moigarmo/normalize-text/README.md

-Normalises input texts so the can be used as part of urls, removing all non alphanumeric characters and returning the words joined by - character.
+Normalises input texts so they can be used as part of urls, removing all non alphanumeric characters and returning the words joined by - character.

-Accepts chinise characters in which case they will be transformed to pinyin representation before normalizing.
+Accepts chinese characters, in which case they will be transformed to pinyin representation before normalizing.

 Arguments: